 • "This count has high relative noise due to strong privacy settings.
 Interpret with caution."

-• "The three year trend remains robust under applied privacy noise."
+• "The three-year trend remains robust under applied privacy noise."

 Conclusion: Toward Openly Trustworthy Systems